fieldtrip/website/faq/in_what_way_can_frequency_domain_data_be_represented_in_fieldtrip.md

 ---
 layout: default
-tags: faq freq connectivity coherence
+tags: [faq, freq, connectivity, coherence]
 ---

 # In what way can frequency domain data be represented in FieldTrip?